BrockFielder/COMP3005Project2/README.txt

 2.)
 Open it in your favourite Python IDE
 3.)
 Ensure that psycopg2 is installed.
 4.)
 Ensure that Flask is installed
 5.)
+Create a new folder called 'templates' and place all the HTML files in it or just use the .zip file and extract them all and leave them in a folder one below where the project file is
+6.)
 Run the program
-6.)
+7.)
 Copy the link and put it in your favourite browser

 If psycopg2 is not installed open your terminal and type 'pip install psycopg2' for Windows 11.
 If Flask is not installed open your terminal and type 'python -m pip install flask' for Windows 11.